Affiliate links on Android Authority may earn us a commission. Learn more.

 How you feel about curved glass will be very subjective.
 From a utilitarian standpoint, flat displays make Android’s gesture navigation system much easier to perform.
 Swiping up or from the sides of a flat display feels more natural than running your finger up a bump.
 On the flip side, curved displays offer more immersion since videos and other media seem to roll off into infinity.
 It’s a trade-off either way.

-But let’s be real: the main reason Samsung opted for a flat display this year is to bring costs down.
+But let’s be real: the main reason Samsung opted for a flat display this time around is to bring costs down.
 This is something I’ll be saying a lot in this Samsung Galaxy S21 review.
 That’s also the reason the Galaxy S21 has a lower resolution display than any mainline S21 phone since the Galaxy S5.
 Dropping a 1440p display in favor of a 1080p display, though, wasn’t a big deal to me.
 The display is still bright and beautiful, and its 6.2-inch form factor achieves a respectable 421ppi density.

 The display also has a 120Hz adaptive refresh rate.
-The keyword there is “adaptive,” which means that you won’t see 120Hz all the time.
+The keyword there is “adaptive,” which means you won’t see 120Hz all the time.
 Instead, the phone’s software will determine what refresh rate is best for the situation you are in.
 For example, if the app you’re using has a 60Hz refresh rate limit, then there’s no reason for the battery-draining 120Hz rate to be active.
 Likewise, if the app would benefit from a 120Hz refresh rate, then the software will react accordingly.

 The Galaxy S21 has a 120Hz refresh rate, but you won't see it all the time and you can't control it.